openprocurement/openprocurement.github.io/_posts/en/2015-07-15-roadmap-openprocurement.markdown

 * To implement the complaint mechanism for the above-threshold tenders according to the articles 18 and 23 of the law on Public procurement.

 [Read more detailed specifications](http://openprocurement.org/en/complaints.html)

+## e-Contracting module
+* Maintaining and retrieving up-to-date information regarding contracts.
+* e-Invoicing.
+* Registering and tracking of contract and its changes.
+* Tracking of the contract implementation stages.
+* Contract closure.

+## e-Planning
+* Collecting and displaying data about public procurement plans of all Economic Operators.

+#### COMING SOON

+## Document Management
+* Registering, filing, archiving and logging activity on the decrypted human readable version of the tender bundle.
+* Long-term preservations of documents in digitised format, ensuring that they can be easily retrieved without conversions.

 #### PLANNED